abdisgood/RepData_PeerAssessment1/PA1_template.md

 mean_change <- steps_mean_im - steps_mean
 median_change <- steps_median_im - steps_median
 ```
-There are a total of 2304 missing values in the data set.
+There are a total of **2,304** missing values in the data set.
 These have been imputed using Multivariate Imputations by Chained Equations based on the mean function.

-After imputing missing values, the average number of steps taken per day is 10,669.89 - indicating a shift of -96.30 as compared with the original data set.
+After imputing missing values, the *average* number of steps taken per day is **10,527.46** - indicating a shift of *-238.73* as compared with the original data set.

-The median number of steps taken is 10,571.00 - which represents a shift of -194.00 as compared with the original data set.
+The *median* number of steps taken is **10,439.00** - which represents a shift of *-326.00* as compared with the original data set.

 The histogram showing number of steps taken per day for the imputed data set is illustrated below.